mvolkmann/blog/src/prolog.md

 To escape a quote inside a literal string, precede it with a backslash.

 A string is represented by a list of characters.
+In some implementations, such as Scryer Prolog, this is the case by default.
+In others, such as SWI-Prolog, this must be enabled with `?- set_prolog_flag(double_quotes, chars).`
+This means predicates that operate on lists can also operate on strings.

 To get the length of a string, use the `atom_length` function.
 For example: